MadrHacks/snakeCTF2025Finals-writeups/reversing/VipersNest/README.md

 ### Third step: Getting the flag

 Once the functionality of the binary is understood, the objective of the player is to extract the data inside the c2 server.
-From the Firefox commands, we can see that there is an SQL injection vulnerability; by acting as a node of the botnet we can wait for the firefox command to be sent and exploit the vulnerability to extract the database contents.
+From the Firefox commands, we can see that there is an SQL injection vulnerability; by acting as a node of the botnet (which requires waiting the right timing and responding appropriately) we can wait for the firefox command to be sent and exploit the vulnerability to extract the database contents.

 When a `steal_profile` command is sent, we can reply with a payload like: